OliverHagebris/BSE_Self-Driving-Car_Portfolio/index.md

   analogWrite(B_1A, 0);
 }

-String decodeKeyValue(long result)  //translates the received Ir remote signal (only the power button is used atm) {
+String decodeKeyValue(long result)  //translates the signal from the IR remote into its respective button {
   switch(result){
     case 0x16: